alexhalbi/leapdrone/README.md

 Thank to Daniel @liebeskind for the main source code which I have improved.
-Thanks to @phillipalexander for introducing me to Faye, @felixge for AR-Drone and @bkw for Dronestream
+Thanks to @phillipalexander for introducing me to Faye, @felixge for AR-Drone and @bkw for Dronestream Thanks to @rohitghatol for his [program]("https://github.com/rohitghatol/ardrone-nodejs-browser-control") with battery status Thanks to leapmotion-examples for the [bone-hand example]("https://github.com/leapmotion-examples/javascript/tree/master/v2/bone-hand")